-A: All MonnitLink™ wireless gateways can support up to 100 sensors each.
-To expand a network beyond 100 sensors, simply add another wireless gateway to the network and continue expanding.
+A: All MonnitLink™ wireless gateways can support up to 100 sensors.
+To expand a network beyond 100 sensors, simply add another wireless gateway to the network.

 A: Yes.
 You may expand your network as needed, up to 100 sensors per wireless gateway.
 You can add an unlimited number of wireless gateways, so you are not limited to the amount of wireless sensors you can have on your account.

 A: Monnit’s wireless sensor networks currently operate on the ISM 900MHz (902-928MHz) band as well as 868MHz and 433Mhz bands.

 A: The wireless communication technology developed by Monnit provides several features to help protect your data in transit.
 Our proprietary sensor protocol uses very low transmit power and requires specialized radio equipment to operate.
 Typical wireless devices that operate on non-proprietary communication protocols (Wi-Fi, Bluetooth, Zigbee) operate using different frequency bands so they can't be used to eavesdrop on the radio communications from the Monnit family of sensors.
 In addition we use a robust packet tampering evaluation routine to ensure that traffic wasn't altered between the sensors and the gateways.
 This enables us to check for well-formed data packets that only originated from Monnit enabled devices.
 To further protect data we have algorithms that protect against spoofing and re-transmission of wireless data packets.
 This is included with the best in class range and power consumption protocol developed for Monnit wireless sensor systems.

 A: The life span of the battery is dependent on a number of factors: how frequently the sensor transmits data (heartbeat), how far the sensor is from the wireless gateway and obstructions that could cause difficulty in sending data (farther distance and obstructions require that the radio to operate at longer intervals to send and receive data).